Deformation principle and Andr\'e motives of projective hyperk\"ahler manifolds: Hyperk ahler manifolds and the Kuga-Satake embedding

 \subsection{The Kuga-Satake construction in families}

 Let us consider a smooth projective morphism $\varphi\colon \XX\to B$ whose fibres are hyperk\"ahler manifolds.
 Let us fix a base point $b_0\in B$ and denote by $X$ the fibre $\XX_{b_0}$.
-We would like to apply Theorem \ref{thm_ks} to the family $\varphi$ and obtain the embedding of the corresponding variations of Hodge structures.
-In order to do so, we need to construct a family of Kuga-Satake abelian varieties, such that the embeddings $\nu_i$ from Theorem \ref{thm_ks} are $\pi_1(B,b_0)$-equivariant.
+We would like to apply Theorem \ref{thm_ks} to the family $\varphi$ and obtain an embedding of the corresponding variations of Hodge structures.
+In order to do so, we need to construct a family of Kuga-Satake abelian varieties such that the embeddings $\nu_i$ from Theorem \ref{thm_ks} are $\pi_1(B,b_0)$-equivariant.
 We will explain below, that it is possible to do this after we pass to a finite \'etale covering of $B$.
-The base $B$ can be arbitrary complex-analytic space.
+The base $B$ can be an arbitrary complex analytic space.